0install/0install/README.md

   native packages using PackageKit, and using NetworkManager to check the network status before doing background updates.
 - `lablgtk` and `lwt_glib` provide a GTK GUI.
+- `ocurl` selects the C-based libcurl backend for HTTP.
+You can instead install the packages `cohttp-lwt-unix lwt_ssl` to get a pure OCaml HTTP client.

 Alternatively, you can use your distribution's packages if you prefer (and if they are new enough).
 For example, on Debian: